Course Syllabus

 "Leading with racial equity, our colleges maximize student potential and transform lives within a culture of belonging that advances racial, social, and economic justice in service to our diverse communities."

-To learn more about the SBCTC vision, please read the full SBCTC Vision Statement document.
+To learn more about the SBCTC vision, please read SBCTC's Mission and Values.

-I value diversity of thought, perspective, and experience and will respect your individual identity.
+I value diversity of thought, perspective, and experience, and will respect your individual identity.
 This classroom is intended to be an inclusive and comfortable learning space for all participants.
 Please contact me if you feel uncomfortable about anything in this course or if you have feedback for strengthening our learning community.
-We are all learning.
-Your suggestions are encouraged and appreciated.
+We are all learning, and your suggestions are encouraged and appreciated.

 Please see the Guides pages below for information about setting your personal pronoun and changing the display name in your account.